Empire State Building#9 in Best Things To Do in New York City

-New York City Tourist 101 dictates that you must swing by this landmark structure in Midtown Manhattan.
-And despite the hefty tour fees, the crowds and the long lines, recent visitors insist that you won't be sorry.
-In fact, taking a trip to the top of the Empire State Building is either the perfect way to begin or end your Big Apple excursion -- on a clear day you'll be able to the see city's major highlights some 1,050 feet beneath you.
+New York City Tourist 101 dictates that you must swing by this landmark structure in midtown Manhattan.
+And despite the hefty admission fees, the crowds and the long lines, recent visitors insist that you won't be sorry.
+In fact, taking a trip to the top of the Empire State Building is either the perfect way to begin or end your Big Apple excursion – on a clear day you'll be able to the see the city's major highlights some 1,050 feet beneath you.
 Pick up the multimedia tour, available in eight languages, which guides visitors through the icon's exhibits and views with additional background on the building's history.
 The tour is included in the admission price and given to guests to enhance their visit.

-You really can't miss seeing the Empire State (it's the tallest building in New York City only to the recently topped-out One World Trade Center), but in case you do, look toward Midtown Manhattan at the intersection of Fifth Avenue and W. 34th Street (take the B, D, F, N, Q, R, V or W train to 34th Street).
-The 86th- and 102nd floor observatories are open every day from 8 a.m. until the last elevator goes up at 1:15 a.m.
-Tickets to the 86th floor costs $20 or $45 for the Express Pass.
-Visiting the 86th and 102nd floor costs $37 or $60 for the Top Deck Express Pass.
-Consult the Empire State Building's official tourist website for further details on pricing and to find the lighting schedule.
+You really can't miss seeing the Empire State (it's the second-tallest building in New York City only to the recently topped-out One World Trade Center), but in case you do, look toward midtown Manhattan at the intersection of Fifth Avenue and West 34th Street (take the B, D, F, M, N, Q, or R train to 34th Street).
+The 86th- and 102nd-floor observatories are open every day from 8 a.m. until 2 a.m.; the last elevator is at 1:15 a.m.
+Tickets to the 86th floor cost $36 for adults, $35 for seniors and $31 for children, or $69 for the Express Pass (where you can bypass the line).
+Consult the Empire State Building's official website for further details on pricing and to find the lighting schedule.